publiccodenet/about/organization/policy-plan.md

 This policy plan was adopted at the 23 August 2019 board of directors meeting and approved by the general assembly.
 This policy plan covers 2019-2022, but can be modified annually by the general assembly if needed.

 The Foundation for Public Code Vereniging (referred to hereafter as the Foundation for Public Code or ‘the association’) was established to solve an infrastructure gap in public sector collaboration.
 Public organizations (like cities) are both more interested in and producing more open source software than ever before.
-[Persuaded by open source's advantages](https://fsfe.org/campaigns/publiccode/brochure.en.html), public organisations then struggle to:
+[Persuaded by open source's advantages](https://fsfe.org/campaigns/publiccode/brochure.en.html), public organizations then struggle to:

 * discover existing open source software that they can adopt
 * build open source software flexible enough that other public organizations can adopt it